pandorabots-admin/docs/pages/faq.md

 **What do the bot indicator lights mean?**

-* Green: Your bot is compiled and should be responsive to clients on whatever channels it is deployed to.
+* Green: Your bot is compiled and should be responsive to clients on whatever production channels it is deployed to.
 * Yellow: There are differences between the version of the bot you are currently editing on the _Staging Server_ and the bot that is live to the public on the _Production Server_.
 Push any new changes live by clicking the _Publish_ button in the upper right hand corner of the _Editor_, but not before thoroughly testing your bot for any breaking changes!
+If you have not upgraded from a sandbox plan, your bots will be permanently yellow!
 * Red: Your bot has compile errors that need to be addressed before it can function properly.

 **What does it mean if my bot is compiled / uncompiled?**

-There is a green indicator light next to your bot, meaning that it is currently _compiled_, i.e., working.
+There is a green (or yellow) indicator light next to your bot, meaning that it is currently _compiled_, i.e., working.
 If your bot becomes uncompiled (meaning something is broken!), a red indicator light will appear, along with the menu item “Compile.”
 Clicking on “Compile” will display compilation errors (often caused by malformed AIML such as missing tags or syntax errors).
 Fixing the errors and saving (or clicking on “Compile”) will re-compile your bot.

 **Can I create a bot in any language?**